 If you are visiting Budapest and you have just enough time for a day trip, Szentendre is the perfect place to visit if you want to see a little bit more of Hungary.
 Just 20 km outside the capital sits this cute cobbled stone town that is mainly known for the best two things in life: Art and food.

+Distance: 20 km.
+30-45 minutes by train.
 Szentendre is easily accessible by bus or suburban train and it takes around 30-45 minutes to get there.
-However, If you visiting between May and September, you also also have the option to travel to Szentendre by riverboat.
+However, if you’re visiting between May and September, you also have the option to travel to Szentendre by riverboat.

 Best Day Trips From Budapest Tip From: Lena Drevermann, Salut from Paris

-Hollókő is a charming village just an 80-minute drive from the centre of Budapest, but it feels like stepping centuries into the past.
+Hollókő is a charming village just an 80-minute drive from the center of Budapest, but it feels like stepping centuries into the past.